isb-cgc/readthedocs/docs/source/sections/BigQuery/VariantSQLExamples.rst

 SQL Query Examples
 ===================

-Here are examples on how to leverage SQL queries on the Google Cloud Console to analyze the data in our tables.
-In addition to example queries, we added a list of snippets which emulates the commands from VCFTools.
-VCFTools is a software that allows for processing, validating, analyzing, and more on VCF files.
+Here are examples of how to leverage SQL queries to analyze the variant data in our tables on the Google Cloud Console.
+They include some SQL snippets which emulate the commands from VCFTools. `VCFTools <http://vcftools.sourceforge.net/man_0112b.html>`_ is a suite of functions for processing, validating, analyzing, and more on VCF files.

-      * To learn more about the software please refer to VCFTools `documentation <http://vcftools.sourceforge.net/man_0112b.html>`_.

 .. note:: Best practice to keep costs down for queries is to avoid using '*' and instead select specific columns.

 .. note:: In our VCF tables, the POS column is an integer, no quotes are necessary when querying for this columns.
 The CHROM column is a string and requries quotes when querying for example CHROM = 'chr1'.

 Emulating VCFTools
 ------------------

----chr: Filter by position by including or excluding sites of interest; for example, searching for positions found or chromosome 22.
+---chr: Filter by position by including or excluding sites of interest; for example, searching for positions found at chromosome 22.

 .. code-block:: sql